Efficient Multi-Template Learning for Structured Prediction: Multiple Template Learning

 \subsection{Feature v.s.
 Template}

 For the problems with structured inputs, features are usually not explicitly defined.
-For instance, part-of-speech tagging in the area of NLP is to label each token with a specific tag in the given token sequence (sentence).
+For instance, part-of-speech tagging in NLP is to label each token with a specific tag in the given token sequence (sentence).
 In addition to the current token, the neighbors and their associated tags can be considered as the important features to determine the tag of the current token.
-All these intuitive information can be represented by feature functions called templates.
-In this paper, we consider the templates as some predefined rules which are used for feature extraction task.
+All these intuitive information can be represented by feature functions called templates \cite{Peng04,McCallum03,McDonald05a}.
+Hereby, we consider the templates as some predefined rules for feature extraction.